Richard Brook (bishop): Biography

 Brook's early years in the diocese were hampered by wartime petrol rationing and the influx of temporary wartime personnel linked to the RAF and army bases but Brook's style brought criticism.
 He was regarded as an astute financier and administrator who ‘would have made a most successful captain of industry’.
 He was not the most approachable of bishops, allegedly having a notice in his study to the effect that if his callers did not waste his time, he would not waste theirs.
 He must have realised this deficiency because years after his retirement he would credit his secretary for easing the path to his study for nervous visitors conscious of his off-putting poster.
 He did have one considerable success with his post-War One Million Shilling Fund which raised over £60,000 for the diocese to be spent on buildings, clergy stipends etc. However, it was Brook's unpopular style which was evident in the note prepared by the Prime Minister's 'patronage secretary’ as the contextual background for the appointment of Brook's successor in 1953: " ... during the last 13 years Suffolk has had a Bishop who was largely academic and, without meaning to, failed to understand his people.
 There have been widespread requests from the diocese for a purely pastoral bishop, and indeed neighbouring bishops have gone out of their way to make the same point."

 Brook's successor, Arthur Morris, was among the most popular and pastoral of bishops.

 Brook was in his 90th year when he died in 1969.
-His wife survived him.
-She was the friendly face of the diocesan household ‘who brought so much grace and charm both to his private household and his public duties’.
+He was survived by his wife.